What Is a Vaccine Passport?

 All of this information is kept private.
 And no one has to have their info in the systems if they don’t want it there.

 Because the federal government didn’t issue development guidance to states in the 1990s, each state had to develop an IIS according to their own needs, wishes, and laws.
 As a result, IIS across the country are a patchwork of information.
-And few state IIS are able to communicate across state lines.
+And only a few state IIS are able to communicate across state lines.

 Bottom Line: Ignore the Scary Rhetoric